Skip to Content

 Olympic National Park is open year-round and its high season is June through September.
 This is when everything is open, you’ll find a full roster of range programs and the weather is most likely to be good.

 If you want to visit in the winter, the coast areas will be temperate and probably reliably open.
-But expect snow on Hurricane Ridge and check before you go for weather-related closures around the park.
+But expect snow on Hurricane Ridge and check before you go for weather-related closures.

-Tip: No matter when you visit expect changeable weather.
+Tip: No matter when you visit, expect changeable weather.
 The temperatures vary by ten to 20 degrees around the park even in summer.
 And you never know when a rain shower will pass through.
-Layering is the way to go, and keep rain jackets handy.
+Layering is the way to go, and keep rain jackets with you.

 How Many Days Do You Need?

 The park is large and famous for its diverse environments.
-I would say the attractions you can’t miss are hurricane ridge and the seashore.
-Each of those is at least half a day plus driving time, so plan on two days to do both of them leisurely.
+I would say the attractions you can’t miss are Hurricane Ridge and the seashore.
+Each of those is at least half a day plus driving time, and i recomment you explore both of them leisurely.

 If you plan to visit Hoh Rain forest or spend a lot of time at any of the lakes that adds another day or two.